jefflessard/ch34x/README.md

 - Interrupts share bandwidth with normal USB transfers

 **Software interrupts**
-- Software polling for GPIOs 0-7 and 15-18 can be implemented if needed.
+- Software polling for GPIOs 0-15 can be implemented if needed.

 ---